Lisby-Lab/TetradDetection/README.md

 pip install -r requirements.txt
 ```

-### 5. Download weight files for the neural network and place them in the weights folder
+### 5. Download zip files for the neural network
 [Tetrad Prediction weights](https://sid.erda.dk/share_redirect/BHq8N6h2cH)

 [Color Classification weights](https://sid.erda.dk/share_redirect/ChqIgVyH5h)

+### 6. Unzip the weights and place them in the weights folder

 ## Usage
 ### Prerequisites
 1. Standard computer with enough RAM to apply the neural networks.
 8 GB RAM is enough to predict the 1080 x 1080 px image provided as the test data.
 The RAM requirements scale with the number of image pixels.